 How I will measure this: I will hope to maintain good working posture to ensure that I do not injury myself or develop discomfort when treating patients and feel comfortable throughout all treatments as much as is practicable.

 3. To build a solid working relationship with Katrina and her partner, Ed in order to continue my professional development with a thriving local business and to maintain this relationship to allow me a base from which I can enhance my learning experience as a Sports Therapist.

-From an association with Exmoor Osteopathy, patients can be passed on where necessary when necessary treatment is not within my scope, or visa versa.
+From an association with Exmoor Osteopathy, patients can be passed on where necessary when necessary treatment is not within my scope of practice, or visa versa.

 How I will achieve this: I will maintain a professional manner throughout my entire placement and always show enthusiasm and willingness to learn, asking questions and contributing when necessary and by communicating my goals and aspirations with my supervisor, Katrina.
 I will be punctual, respect all clinic procedures and policies and fulfil all that is expected of me, while being considerate of the sensitive nature of the clinic and their patients.

 How I will measure this: I will communicate regularly with my placement supervisor and ask for feedback when possible, about my conduct and development over the 50hours.
 I will do all that I can to learn from this feedback with dedication and within the placement timeframe and as such complete the placement with a good relationship with the Osteopath clinic.
 I will work hard to maintain this link during my professional career thereafter.